cmuparlay/parlayhash/README.md

 # ParlayHash :
-A Header-Only Scalable Concurrent Hash Map.

-A growable concurrent hash map supporting which is designed to scale well to hundreds of threads and work reasonably well under high contention.
+A Header-Only Concurrent Hash Map.
+It is growable and is designed to scale well to hundreds of threads and work reasonably well under high contention.

 The simplest way to use the library is to copy the [include](include) directory into your code directory